 A team parent should never have any individual direct contact with the kids, these responsibilities are reserved for the Coach and Assistant Coach.
 Therefore, this position does NOT require a background check.

-Registration for the Spring season opens Feb 1, 2018.
+Registration for the Spring season is currently closed.

 An elected position.
 Elections are held in January each year.
 Being a Board Member requires you to show up to monthly (sometimes up to twice per month) meetings and be involved in key decisions for the direction the organization moves.
 The Board Meetings are open to the public, but only Board Members vote on the issues.
 Many of the Board Members also serve as a Sport Committee Member.